thingking-machine/fireworks/index.md

     border-radius: 5px;
     background-color: #f9f9f9;
   }
-  /* Removed .llm-param-form h2 styling as the h2 is removed */

   .llm-param-form .form-row { /* New class for each label-input pair row */
     display: flex;
     align-items: center; /* Vertically align items in the middle */